TracyZhangyr/Minecraft-Geolocator/docs/proposal.md

 certain landmarks.
 That is, whether the agent could estimate a location where a landmark could be seen from both the original coordinates and the predicted coordinates.
 In addition to landmarks, biome would also be a good indicator.
-For example, the model would have a reasonable improvement if it could predict a location with within the same biome as the original picture would be.
+For example, the model would have a reasonable improvement compared to baseline mode if it could predict a location with within the same biome as the original picture would be.
 Both landmark and biome evaluations will be done by human judgement.

+### Moonshot case
+Our moonshot case would be to have a mean square error less than or equal to
+100.

 ## Appointment with the Instructor
 4:45pm Pacific Time, Friday, October 23, 2020